-Tuition Refund: A student who withdraws during the semester will receive an adjustment to tuition on a per diem pro-ration (number of days enrolled divided by number of days in the semester) through 60% of the primary term.
-No refunds will be processed after 60% of the primary term has been completed.
+Tuition Refund: A student who withdraws during the semester will receive an adjustment to tuition on a per diem proration (the number of days enrolled divided by the number of days in the semester) through 60 percent of the primary term.
+No refunds will be processed after 60 percent of the primary term has been completed.

 A student who is suspended from the University during the semester for disciplinary actions is not entitled to a refund of tuition.

 There is no refund of the Comprehensive Fee.

 University Room and Board Refund: There is no refund for the room charges.
 Board charges will be refunded based on usage throughout the semester regardless of the reason for withdrawal.

 Financial Aid Refund: A student who withdraws during a semester and is receiving financial aid will have a similar per diem proration adjustment made to non-federal financial assistance.